June 3, 2020

 Contacting Our Psychology Advisor

 Beginning Monday, 3/23 all students are required to send their emails to the following email address: email@example.com.
 Please use this address if you have questions for our academic advisor, Angelique Cook.
 Thanks for your cooperation!

-- The Department of Psychology at The University of Tennessee at Chattanooga is committed to enhancing knowledge of psychological principles and practices through scholarship and rigorous research.
-In addition, the faculty are committed to promoting the discipline of Psychology through professional service at the national and local levels.
+The Department of Psychology at UTC is committed to enhancing knowledge of psychological principles and practices through scholarship, rigorous research, and meaningful applications of our science.
+Our dynamic and dedicated faculty have wide-ranging interests and active research streams, and are committed to promoting the discipline of Psychology through professional service at local, national, and international levels.